Consider a calm space can help to support regulation

 Like movement breaks, calm spaces, or chill out time are commonly recommended for children with sensory processing differences and those with autism.
 The main tip for a calm space, is that it needs to be calm.
 Sometimes these spaces are set up with the best intention, but they are not very calm.
 Using a corridor space might work in some schools, however in others the corridor might be more distracting for a student.
 The book corner can sometimes be a good option.
 The space needs to be distraction free and quiet.

 Also, ensure that there are activities in the space, or can be taken to the space, that help the student to calm down.
 For some, this might be a book.
 For others it might be a puzzle.
 Sensory items like fidget toys, weighted products and visual timers can be helpful.
 Each child is an individual so there is no one size fits all strategy.
-Students should be aware that the calm space is there to help them to regulate, it is not a place where they can mess about.
+Students should be aware that the calm space is there to help them to regulate and lower their arousal, it is not a place where they can mess about.
 They should know that they are not in trouble, but that they are helping themselves to get ready for learning.